 Bus costs from Park and Ride sites to the city centre:

-- £2.80 same day return peak (A same day return using any park&ride service during the peak before 9am Mon - Fri)
+- £2.80 same day return (a same day return using any park and ride service)

 - £1.80 single journey (single ticket for 1 adult)

 - £3.00 period return (return ticket for 1 adult - return within 72 hours)

 - £4.80 2 to go (same day return ticket for 2 adults travelling together)

 - £5.50 2 to go period return (return ticket for 2 adults travelling together - return within 72 hours)

 - £4.20 24h Oxford SmartZone pass (unlimited travel on any park and ride bus and Oxford Bus Company, Stagecoach and Thames Travel bus within Oxford SmartZone - Not valid on Stagecoach nightbuses)

 - Kids go free!
 (Up to 3 children under 16 can travel free when accompanied by a fare paying adult to or from any car park.)

 Further information can be found the Oxford Bus Company website.